Vietnam.vn - Nền tảng quảng bá Việt Nam

 4-group-policy-1-.png

-Four groups of policies are expressed throughout the Law in the provisions on: Principles of management, protection, regulation, distribution, development, exploitation, use of water resources, prevention, control and remedy of harmful effects caused by water; Basic survey of water resources, strategies and planning of water resources; Regulations on protection and restoration of water resources; Regulation and distribution of water resources; Exploitation and use of water resources; Prevention, control and remedy of harmful effects caused by water; Economic tools, policies and resources for water resources management and protection; International cooperation on water resources; Inspection and examination of water resources and Regulations on state management responsibilities for water resources.
+Four groups of policies are expressed throughout the Law in the provisions on: Principles of management, protection, regulation, distribution, development, exploitation, use of water resources, prevention, control and remedy of harmful effects caused by water; Basic investigation of water resources, strategies and planning of water resources; Regulations on protection and restoration of water resources; Regulation and distribution of water resources; Exploitation and use of water resources; Prevention, control and remedy of harmful effects caused by water; Economic tools, policies and resources for water resources management and protection; International cooperation on water resources; Inspection and examination of water resources and Regulations on state management responsibilities of water resources.

 2(3).png